brikrey67/rails-routing/readme.md

 ![old-artist-show](./images/readme-18.png)

 Some thoughts...
-* We don't have a path helper in the above example.
-What page are we trying to link to?
+* The error is telling us that it doesn't know what `song_path` is.
+This is because, as a shortcut, if we just put `song` in the link helper AND the path name matches the entity name, it will automatically read it as `song_path(song)`.
-* So which path helper do we need to add?
+* So which path helper do we need to use instead?
 * Do we need to feed it a variable?
 If so, how many?

 ![new-artist-show](./images/readme-19.png)